zadean/xqerl/doc/src/GettingStarted.md

 $ rebar3 compile
 ```

-You'll see a few warnings about unused variables.
-(I'm working on it!!)
+You'll may see a few warnings about unused variables or the like.

 ## Step 4.
 Start it